sdegutis/immaculatalibrary.com/site/data/snippets/2022-02-20-god-demands-for-our-own-sake-that-we-acknowledge-his-benefits-especially-of-our-creation.md

 ---
 published: true
+title: >-
-title: God demands for our own sake that we acknowledge his benefits, especially of our creation
+  God demands for our own sake that we acknowledge his benefits, especially of our creation
 archiveSlug: sinnersguide00luis
 archivePage: '28'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 15
 ---

 > This, then, the first of God's benefits, is the foundation of all the others, for all other benefits presuppose existence, which is given us at our creation.